Life at Crossroad

 Education: In cooperation with Fort Wayne Community Schools, Crossroad operates an on-campus school that provides a complete academic program.
 Residents have mandatory study time, and individual tutoring is available.
 Youth who are doing well in their treatment may attend public school off campus.

-Recreation: Crossroad’s Northland Education/Recreation Building has a competition-sized swimming pool, gymnasium, and exercise room.
+Recreation: Crossroad’s Northland Education/Recreation Building has a gymnasium and exercise room.
 Boys and girls also may go off campus for activities such as art or music lessons, movies, concerts, sports events or bowling.

 Religion: Participation in religious activities is voluntary.
 Crossroad offers on-campus worship services and special activities for interested residents.
-Arrangements are also made for children to attend religious services in the community, if appropriate.
+If appropriate and desired, arrangements may be made for children to attend religious services in the community.

 Family: If the child’s treatment plan allows, regular visits with family members are encouraged.
-Crossroad also provides a Guest House for families making overnight visits.
+Crossroad also provides a Guest House where visiting families may stay at no charge.